AndrasKovacs/staged/rts/RegionGraph3.md

 may vary; it may be simply embedded in the frame, or it may be stored in a side table that's indexed by return addresses.

+A heap allocation in the LLVM backend consists of a heap check which jumps to a "GC basic block" in case of failure.
+The GC block calls the GC routine for each GC root in scope, possibly relocating them, and then jumps back to normal execution.
+This scheme doesn't require GC roots to be spilled to the stack at the points of heap checking.

+(However, just like OCaml and GHC Haskell, we don't support callee-save registers, which means that GC roots are necessarily spilled at every function call).

 We copy objects over to the new heap recursively in *depth-first* order.
 This is the most natural thing to do in tag-free GC.
 Compared to Cheney's breadth-first
 algorithm: